spamegg1/abstract-thinking/physical/visual.md

 # Visual thinking

+## Elements

 Visual thinking has a few fundamental elements.
-There are more, but these are the most important ones.
+There are more of course, but here are some of the most important ones.

-## Elements

-TODO

 ### Distance